 11. Shadrack Christmas Wonderland

-The second annual Shadrack Christmas Wonderland at Big Butler Fairgrounds in Prospect is the world’s largest drive-through fully synchronized light and music show of its kind.
+The third annual Shadrack Christmas Wonderland at Big Butler Fairgrounds in Prospect is the world’s largest drive-through fully synchronized light and music show of its kind.
 Featuring hundreds of thousands of environmentally friendly LED Christmas lights, guests can sync their radio with the show and watch the lights dance in perfect harmony with the music.
-Shows will be nightly– through Jan.
-8.
+Shows will be nightly starting from Nov.
+16 – through Jan.
+6.

 12. Shady Brook Farm’s Holiday Light Show